 Former spouses who meet these criteria are covered:

 Similar to COBRA for private health insurance programs, Tricare will provide a divorced spouses who are not remarried with transitional health insurance called the Continued Health Care Benefit Program (CHCBP).
-At $933 per quarter for individuals, and $1996 for families, the program is far from free, and certainly not the bargain Tricare is.
-However, if the civilian spouse has a preexisting medical condition, or no coverage available through his/her employer, CCHBP may be worthwhile.
+At $1193 per quarter for individuals, and $2682 for families (2014 rates), the program is far from free, and certainly not the bargain Tricare is.
+However, if the civilian spouse has a preexisting medical condition, or no coverage available through his/her employer, CHCBP may be worthwhile.

 Benefits are similar to that of Tricare Standard (CHAMPUS), with the same list of providers (i.e. not military treatment facilities), and similar coverage, rules and procedures.

-The former spouse must move fast to enroll - apply with a DD Form 2837 Continued Health Care Benefit Program Application within 60 days of the divorce, and mail it in with proof of your eligibility and a check for the first quarter of coverage.
+The former spouse must move fast to enroll - apply with a DD Form 2837 Continued Health Care Benefit Program Application within 60 days of the loss of Tricare eligibility (which will be date of dissolution, unless the spouse is 20/20/15 qualified, in which case it will be within 60 days of that one-year of medical benefits ending), and mail it in with proof of your eligibility and a check for the first quarter of coverage.